chettrir1/TDD/README.md

 # Android Test-Driven Development (TDD) Practice
 ## Overview
 Welcome to the Android Test-Driven Development (TDD) practice repository.
-This project is designed for honing your Android development skills through TDD methodologies.
+This project is designed to hone your Android development skills through TDD methodologies.
 TDD involves writing tests before implementing the actual code, promoting a more robust and reliable codebase.

 ## Getting Started
 **Prerequisites**<br/>
 Make sure you have the following installed:
 - Android Studio